Performers

 UPDATE 2022

-In 2007 we rarely had the number of copies sufficient to carry out a serious shootout, which meant that records such as this one would be auditioned and, if they sounded good, sold on the basis of having good sound.
+In 2007 we rarely had the number of copies we would have needed to carry out a serious shootout, which meant that records such as this one would be auditioned and, if they sounded good to us, sold on the basis of having good sound.

 We judged records like this one on their absolute sound as opposed to the Hot Stamper shootout approach we use today, which gives us the record’s relative sound.